raspberrypilearning/sweet-shop-reaction-game/worksheet.md

 1. When you are happy with your background, click on **sprite1** in the sprites palette, ready to program the reaction game mechanics in the next step.

-## Step 3: Program the sweet shop reaction game mechanics
+## Program the sweet shop reaction game mechanics

 Many people enjoy testing their reaction time against a clock.
 Let's create a reaction game using ScratchGPIO that we can connect a squidgy sweet button to later on.
 The object of the game is to see how many times you can squeeze the sweet button in 10 seconds.